sguazt/ccpe2014/README.md

 ccpe2014
 ========

-This is a meta-project for the code used in the experimental evaluation presented in the following article (in BibTeX format):
+This is a meta-project for the code used in the experimental evaluation presented in the article [FC2Q: Exploiting Fuzzy Control in Server Consolidation for Cloud Applications with SLA Constraints](http://dx.doi.org/10.1002/cpe.3410)

+Please, cite this code by citing the above article:

 		@ARTICLE{CPE:CPE3410,
 			author = {Cosimo Anglano and Massimo Canonico and Marco Guazzone},